The asymptotic in Waring's problem over function fields via a singular locus in the circle method: Introduction

 This was obtained by Hardy and Littlewood for $s$ sufficiently large with respect to $k$.
 Further research on the asymptotic has focused on proving it for $s$ as small as possible in terms of $k$, with work of Vaughan and Wooley, culminating in the result of Bourgain~\cite[Theorem 11]{Bourgain2017} proving the asymptotic for $s \geq k^2 + k-\max_{t \leq k} \lceil t \frac{ k-t-1}{k-t+1} \rceil $, using the breakthrough work of Bourgain, Demeter, and Guth~\cite{BDG} proving the main conjecture of Vinogradov's mean value theorem.
 (More precisely, \cite[Theorem 11]{Bourgain2017} only gives the best lower bound for $k >12$.
 For $4 \leq k \leq 12$, the best bound is given by a different formula and obtained from a conditional result of Wooley~\cite[Theorem 4.1]{Wooley2012} rendered unconditional by~\cite{BDG}.
 For $k=3$ the result is known for $s \geq 8$ due to earlier work of Vaughan~\cite{Vaughan1986}.)

 We now describe an analogous problem for polynomials over finite fields.
-Let $\mathbb F_q$ be a finite field and $\mathbb F_q[T]$ the ring of polynomials in one variable over $\mathbb F_q$.
+Let $\mathbb F_q$ be a finite field of size $q$ and characteristic $p$ and let $\mathbb F_q[T]$ be the ring of polynomials in one variable over $\mathbb F_q$.
 A \emph{prime} in $\mathbb F_q[T]$ is a monic irreducible polynomial.
 In this case, there is no good analogue of the positivity of the $a_i$ that ensures the equation $\sum_{i=1}^s a_i^k = n$ has finitely many solutions.
 Instead, it is most natural to restrict attention to polynomials $a_i$ of degree at most $e$.
 This gives the following problem.

 \begin{problem} Fix a finite field $\mathbb F_q$ and a positive integer $k$.
 Obtain, for $s$ as small as possible, for all natural numbers $e$ and polynomials $f \in \mathbb F_q[T]$ of degree $\leq ke$, the estimate where